AFFMAE: Scalable Vision Pre-Training for High-Resolution Microscopy Segmentation on Desktop Hardware: Methods

 \subsection{Deep Supervision}

-When adapting AFF to MAE pre-training with aggressive downsampling, we empirically observe a severe degradation in the representational quality of the deepest encoder stages.
-Specifically, Principal Component Analysis (PCA) visualizations of the latent tokens at the final, sparsest stages reveal a loss of semantic structure.
-Without intervention, the features degenerate into uniform, grid-like patterns, indicating that the tokens have collapsed and are primarily representing their positional embeddings rather than the underlying image semantics (Figure \ref{fig:deep_sup_pca})
+When adapting AFF to MIM-style pre-training with aggressive downsampling, we empirically observe a severe degradation in the representational quality of the deepest encoder stages.
+Principal Component Analysis (PCA) visualizations of the latent tokens at the final, sparsest stages reveal a loss of semantic structure.
+Without intervention, the features degenerate into uniform, grid-like patterns, indicating that the tokens are primarily representing their positional embeddings rather than the underlying image semantics (Figure \ref{fig:deep_sup_pca}).

-To prevent this representational collapse, we employ Deep Supervision \cite{lee2015deeply} as a structural regularizer.
-We attach lightweight, auxiliary reconstruction heads directly to the intermediate encoder stages.
-By forcing the network to reconstruct the masked input directly from these intermediate tokens, we inject a strong, localized learning signal that encourages the retention of high-fidelity semantic information before the tokens undergo further aggressive merging.
+To mitigate this, we employ Deep Supervision \cite{lee2015deeply}.
+We attach auxiliary reconstruction heads at the end of each intermediate decoder stage.
+By forcing the network to reconstruct the masked input directly from these intermediate tokens before they have cross-attended to the dense tokens at the shallowest encoder stage, we inject a strong, localized learning signal that encourages the retention of semantic information in the sparser stages.

 We validate the use of Deep Supervision by monitoring the Normalized Effective Rank \cite{effrank} $\hat{R}$ of the feature space.
-For a batch of tokens at a specific downsampling stage with singular values $\sigma_i$, $\hat{R}$ is the exponential of the spectral entropy normalized by the dimension:
+For a batch of tokens at a specific downsampling stage with singular values $\sigma_i$, $\hat{R}$ is the exponential of the spectral entropy normalized by $\min(N,D)$:

-Where $N$ and $D$ represent the number of tokens at that stage and the embedding dimension, respectively.
+where $N$ and $D$ represent the number of tokens at that stage and the embedding dimension, respectively.
 Figure \ref{fig:rank_collapse} visualizes the evolution of $\hat{R}$ across encoder stages.
-We observe a clear correlation between sparsity and collapse: \begin{itemize} \item \textit{No Deep Supervision:} As the downsampling rate becomes more aggressive, the effective rank plummets at deeper stages.
-This phenomenon is severe even at moderate downsampling rates. \item \textit{With Deep Supervision:} The injection of auxiliary gradients maintains high effective rank ($\hat{R} > 0.7$) across all stages, independent of the downsampling rate. \end{itemize}
+Without Deep Supervision, as the downsampling rate becomes more aggressive, the effective rank plummets at deeper stages; a phenomenon that remains severe even at moderate downsampling rates.
+Conversely, with Deep Supervision, the network successfully maintains a high effective rank ($\hat{R} > 0.7$) across all stages, largely independent of the downsampling rate.